Deevad/peppercarrot_scenarios/game.md

 @raspbeguy

-Cartot realises that the mouse he was ready to eat just a few seconds ago seems to be more important that he thought.
+Carrot realises that the mouse he was ready to eat just a few seconds ago seems to be more important that he thought.

 *Pepper*: "We cannot let this mouse be in contact with people of our world.
 It could be..."